HiteshSonetaNEU/LLM-Fine-tuning/Readme.md

 3.  **Install dependencies:**
     The notebook uses an in-notebook `pip install` command, but for a local setup, you can generate a `requirements.txt` file from the notebook's installed packages.
 For convenience, here's a basic `requirements.txt` based on the notebook:

-    Create a file named `requirements.txt` in the root of your repository with the following content:
-    ```
-    torch
-    numpy
-    pandas
-    transformers
-    datasets
-    peft
-    evaluate
-    scikit-learn
-    matplotlib
-    seaborn
-    huggingface_hub
-    fsspec
-    accelerate
-    bitsandbytes
-    ```
     Then, install them:
     ```bash
     pip install -r requirements.txt